Above image courtesy of Scottishshores

 I used to collect sea glass in a jar because I liked it so much then one day I thought about doing something with it.
 I began to make some sculptured pieces of work and then began drilling the pieces to make jewellery.
-I love that each each piece of sea glass is unique and therefore so too is the jewellery you make with it.
+I love that each piece of sea glass is unique and therefore so too is the jewellery you make with it.
 It's free to use and you're helping to recycle.
-Each piece has history probably dating back over thousands of years.
+Each piece has a history probably dating back thousands of years.

 - Each piece is unique

 - It's a found object and therefore free (and we all love free things!)

 - Each piece has possibly thousands of years worth of history

 What is Sea Glass?

 The frosty-looking pieces of glass you find on a beach are called sea glass, mermaid tears, beach glass and to some, like me...treasure!